kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/configure-titlepanel-decisionpanel.md

-#Configure TitlePanel, DecisionPanel
+#Configure: TitlePanel, DecisionPanel

-Configure other GameObjects used with Dialog Prefabs
+This page provides configuration details for other GameObjects used with Dialog Prefabs.

 For any UI-Panel that you'd like to show/hide, you must add a CanvasGroup, and the Hide_Show_Panel script as shown in the image below.